goderich/dissertation/dissertation.md

 - The central vowel /ə/ may be lowered to /a/ and merge with it completely in the speech of some speakers.
 - The palatal glide \<y\> /j/ has a fricative allophone [ʑ] before the vowel /i/.
 Its distribution is more limited than the similar allophone in Squliq.
-- The sound change **t > c /\_i** seemingly appears in some words, but not others, and sometimes two variants of a single word may be accepted, e.g. *tugan* or *cyugan* 'three', *byating* or *byacing* 'moon'.
+- The sound change **t > c /\_i** seemingly appears in some words, but not others, and sometimes two variants of a single word may be accepted, e.g. *tugan* or *cyugan* 'three', *byatiŋ* or *byaciŋ* 'moon'.
 Since the data does not show a systematic change (and moreover there are even competing variants), the affrication is most likely due to influence from Squliq.

 ### Sound changes from Proto-Atayal to Skikun {#sec:proto-atayal-to-sk}

 The following regular sound changes from Proto-Atayal to Skikun can be indentified:

-1. **\*ɹ, \*y > y.** The retroflex approximant \*ɹ fully and unconditionally merged into \*y: Proto-Atayal \*ɹuŋay 'monkey' > Skikun *yungay*, Proto-Atayal \*waɹay 'yarn' > Skikun *wayay*, Proto-Atayal \*malikuɹ 'man, husband' > Skikun *məlikuy*.
+1. **\*ɹ, \*y > y.** The retroflex approximant \*ɹ fully and unconditionally merged into \*y: Proto-Atayal \*ɹuŋay 'monkey' > Skikun *yuŋay*, Proto-Atayal \*waɹay 'yarn' > Skikun *wayay*, Proto-Atayal \*malikuɹ 'man, husband' > Skikun *məlikuy*.
-2. **\*t > c /\_i.** The coronal plosive \*t was affricated before the high front vowel or its corresponding glide: Proto-Atayal \*timuʔ 'salt' > Skikun *cimuʔ*, Proto-Atayal \*qalətiŋ 'wooden plank' > Skikun *qələcing*.
+2. **\*t > c /\_i.** The coronal plosive \*t was affricated before the high front vowel or its corresponding glide: Proto-Atayal \*timuʔ 'salt' > Skikun *cimuʔ*, Proto-Atayal \*qalətiŋ 'wooden plank' > Skikun *qələciŋ*.
 Unlike Squliq, \*ɹ > y did not cause a preceding \*t to affricate: Proto-Atayal \*taɹasiʔ 'straw hat' > Skikun *tyasiʔ*, Proto-Atayal \*təɹugal 'three' > Skikun *tyugal*.
 3. **Vowel lenition.** Vowels outside the rightmost foot, i.e. third-to-last syllable and beyond, were lenited into /ə/: Proto-Atayal \*kanayril 'woman' > Skikun *kəneril*, Proto-Atayal *turakis* 'foxtail millet' > Skikun *tərakis*, Proto-Atayal *pisaniq* 'taboo' > Skikun *pəsaniq*.
 There are at least two exceptions with \*ay in the third-to-last syllable: Proto-Atayal \*-baytunux 'beautiful' > Skikun *betunux*, Proto-Atayal \*qayqayaʔ 'thing' > Skikun *qeqayaʔ*.

    Note that in the AV infix *-əm-* and AV prefix *mə-* the vowel is lenited even if it falls on the penultimate syllable.
 The voice morphology is discussed in @sec:voice-system.
 4. **Vowel coalescence.** In Proto-Atayal words of the shape ...CVʔVC, i.e. with a glottal stop between the penultimate and ultimate vowel, and where the penultima was a cardinal vowel (not a schwa), the glottal stop was deleted and the vowel cluster resolved.
 When the vowels were identical, they merged into a single vowel with the same properties: Proto-Atayal \*mVnakuʔum 'dark' > Skikun *mənəkum*.
-When the penultima was a low vowel \*a, and the ultima a high vowel, they merged into a mid vowel: Proto-Atayal \*-raʔuŋ 'hook (for hanging things)' > Skikun *rərong*, Proto-Atayal \*baʔis 'partner, spouse' > Skikun *bes*.
+When the penultima was a low vowel \*a, and the ultima a high vowel, they merged into a mid vowel: Proto-Atayal \*-raʔuŋ 'hook (for hanging things)' > Skikun *rəroŋ*, Proto-Atayal \*baʔis 'partner, spouse' > Skikun *bes*.
 When the penultima was a high vowel an the ultima a low vowel, the high vowel became a glide and the two syllables merged into a single CGVC syllable: Proto-Atayal \*riʔax 'day' > Skikun *ryax*.
 See also @sec:vowel-coalescence for an overview of vowel coalescence in the synchronic grammars of various Atayal dialects.

    This process was combined with the **monophthongization of offglides** in the penultima.
 The offglides \*aw and \*ay were monophthongized into mid vowels, but only in the penultimate syllable: Proto-Atayal \*tawkan 'net bag carried on back' > Skikun *tokan*, Proto-Atayal \*haylag 'fast' > Skikun *helax*.
 5. **\*g devoicing.** Proto-Atayal \*g was regularly devoiced in word-final position, merging with \*x: Proto-Atayal \*muɹag 'house' > Skikun *muyax*, Proto-Atayal \*siniyug 'rope' > Skikun *sənyux*.
 Word-finally after \*i, \*g was deleted instead, with compensatory lengthening on the vowel: Proto-Atayal \*tulaqig 'eel' > Skikun *təlaqiy*.
 This deletion may have taken place prior to devoicing.